 Dan Makin, BVLGBt+; Navarathnam Partheeban, BVEDS; Ebony Escalona, VSGD

 Is your workplace welcoming and non-discriminatory?
 Do your team all have a sense of belonging?
 Quite apart from your legal responsibilities around equality, a feeling of exclusion or otherness – or at worst outright prejudice – can contribute to poor mental health and low performance.
 In contrast, a practice with good policies around equality and inclusion, who take this off the page and into day to day management, including their policies around client behaviour, can reap the benefits of a happy, healthy and neuro-diverse team.
-A panel discussion including first-hand experience including mental health, neurodiversity, BME and LGBT+.
+A panel including first hand experience of mental health, neurodiversity, BME and LGBT+ is chaired by Clare Balding.

 13:30: Being the leader you and your team need